ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 Typically two players occupy bot lane.
 One of them is a support.
 He does not kill minions.
 Instead, he has a special item that provides him gold in a different way.

 The **mid game** phase typically begins at the 14th minute and lasts until the 25th minute.
 It ends around the time when players collect their third item.
-Teams' goals during this stage are following:
+Teams' goals during this phase are following:

 1. Map control.